Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Hurlstone Park, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers in Hurlstone Park shows approximately 12 new homes approved annually over the past five financial years.
-This totals an estimated 63 homes from FY-21 to FY-25.
-So far in FY-26, one approval has been recorded.
-On average, 2.8 people have moved to the area per new home constructed during this period, indicating healthy demand which supports property values.
+AreaSearch analysis of ABS building approval numbers shows Hurlstone Park had approximately 12 new homes approved annually over the past five financial years, totalling around 63 homes.
+As of FY-26, one approval has been recorded.
+On average, 2.9 people moved to the area per new home constructed between FY-21 and FY-25, indicating strong demand supporting property values.
+New homes are being built at an average expected construction cost value of $389,000.

-The average construction cost value of new homes is $389,000.
-In comparison, $304,000 in commercial approvals have been registered this financial year, reflecting the area's residential nature.
-Relative to Greater Sydney, Hurlstone Park has roughly half the rate of new dwelling approvals per person and ranks among the 7th percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
-This activity is also below average nationally, suggesting maturity and possible planning constraints.
-New development consists of 7.0% detached dwellings and 93.0% townhouses or apartments, providing affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift from the area's existing housing (currently 53.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles requiring diverse, affordable housing options.
+This year, $304,000 in commercial approvals have been registered, reflecting the area's residential nature.
+Compared to Greater Sydney, Hurlstone Park has about half the rate of new dwelling approvals per person and ranks among the 7th percentile nationally, suggesting limited choices for buyers and supporting demand for existing dwellings.
+This activity is below average nationally, indicating a mature market with possible planning constraints.
+New development consists mainly of townhouses or apartments (93.0%), with detached dwellings making up 7.0%.
+This shift from the area's existing housing (53.0% houses) suggests decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
+Hurlstone Park has around 3457 people per dwelling approval, reflecting its maturity.

 Frequently Asked Questions - Development